facebookresearch/dlrm/README.md

 diff test4 (no numeric values in the output = SUCCESS)
 ```

-*NOTE: Testing scripts accept extra arguments which will passed along, such as --use-gpu*
+*NOTE: Testing scripts accept extra arguments which will be passed along to the model, such as --use-gpu*

 Benchmarking
 ------------